vahidk/hypered/README.md

 # Hypered: Hyperparameter Optimizer Library

 This library provides a flexible interface for optimizing hyperparameters of any blackbox system.
-It implements bayesian optimization and supports the creation of various types of hyperparameter search spaces, such as real, integer, and categorical variables.
+It implements bayesian optimization and supports the creation of various types of hyperparameter search spaces including real, integer, and categorical variables.

 ## Features

 - **Hyperparameter Spaces**: Define real, integer, and categorical variables.
 - **Objective Functions**: Easily create minimization and maximization objectives.
 - **Experiment Management**: Automatically handles experiment directories and parameter/result files.
-- **Parallel Execution**: Supports parallel execution of experiments.
+- **Web-based Dashboard**: Visualize the experiment results for better insight.

 ## Installation